iwillspeak/Log4NetProvider/README.md

 This repository contains a simple `ILoggerProvider` implementation which sends all log messages to [Log4Net][log4net].

+## ⚠️ Deprecation Warning ⚠️

+This project is no longer maintained.
+It is suggested that you use [Microsoft.Extensions.Logging.Log4Net.AspNetCore](https://www.nuget.org/packages/Microsoft.Extensions.Logging.Log4Net.AspNetCore) instead.

 ## Getting Started

 This logging provider can be used from anywhere which supports .NET Standard 2.0 or above.
 To get started just install the NuGet package: